Guide to the Island of FOEHR – every village a home

 Phone: +49 – 4681 – 746 21 38

-With your pockets full of snupkroom, keep riding down the Dörpstrat, which by the way translates to village road – these Föhrers really nail it, which eventually leads into Midlumweg and you’ll find yourself in
+With your pockets full of snupkroom, keep riding down the main village road until you find yourself in Alkersum.

 Alkersum

-Alkersum is an –um not to be missed for two great attractions.
+Alkersum is an –um not to be missed for two great attractions, art and the art of food.

-The founder is Dr. Frederik Paulsen Jr. whose father was born in Dagebüll in 1909.
+Dr. Paulsen’s father was born in Dagebüll in 1909.
 As a young man, he had to flee the Nazis to Sweden and Switzerland because of his opposing political ideas.
 In Sweden, he founded the pharmaceutical company Ferring.
 In 1997, he died in Alkersum.

-Dr. Paulsen’s art collection is the backbone of the museum that he founded in 2009 in the very village his father died.
-The museum was installed at the former tavern Grethjens Gasthof which used to be a hangout of German and Danish artists in the 19th century.
+Paulsen’s art collection is the backbone of the museum, which was founded in 2009 in the very village where his father died.
+The museum was installed at the former tavern Grethjens Gasthof.
+This pub used to be a hangout for German and Danish artists in the 19th century.
 The exhibition consists of paintings by Edvard Munch, Max Liebermann, Max Beckmann, Peder Severin Krøyer, and many other Nordic masters.

-Today, the temporary exhibitions deal with the topics sea and coast.
+Today, the temporary exhibitions deal with the topics sea and the coast.

 Museum Kunst der Westküste